mrdunker/IIITB_auto_room_lc/README.md

 ```

 <br />
-The above assembly code was run on a python script to find the different instructions used:
+The above assembly code was run on a Python script to find the different instructions used:
 <br />

 ```